deger4beger/shoqan-testing-platform/README.md

 ## Shoqan-testing-platform
 Testing platform for students with verification and real-time proctoring.
-(React, MobX, face-api, evergreen-ui)

 ## Scripts
 ```sh